melezhik/swat/swat-advocacy.md

 Recently I found some questions and possibly misunderstanding of idea behind a swat.

-Not try to tell that I completely understand what people try to find, here in informal way I am bringing some ideas behind swat ideology.
+Not trying to tell that I _completely_ understand what people try to find, here in informal way I am trying to describe some ideas behind swat ideology.

 # Does swat instead of a common perl t/* tests ?